Mila226/pine-city-zoo/README.md

 # pine-city-zoo
-Serves a tour guide for a fictional zoo.
+Serves as a tour guide for a fictional zoo.